gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Add-AIPScannerRepository.md

 ```

 ### -SetDefaultLabel
-Specifies if scanner sets default label on unlabled files in this repository.
-By default, scanner uses the policy setting for default label for all repositories.
-Use this paramter in order to specify if the scanner uses the policy default label, doesn't have any default label or applies repository specific default label.
+Specifies whether the scanner sets a default label on unlabeled files for this data repository.
+You can apply the default label from the Azure Information Protection policy, or another label.

-- UsePolicyDefault: Default label specified in the AIP policy is applied by scanner on unlabled files in this repository
+- UsePolicyDefault: For unlabeled files, apply the default label that is specified in the Azure Information Protection policy.

-- Off: No default label is applied by scanner on unlabled files in this repository
+- Off: For unlabeled files, do not apply a default label.

-- On: Label specified using DefaultLabelId parameter is applied by scanner on unlabled files in this repository
+- On: For unlabeled files, apply the label that is specified by its label ID.

 ```yaml
 Type: DefaultLabel